-LAHORE (Dunya News) - The Lahore High Court (LHC) has reserved the verdict to decide admissibility of an application against Practice and Procedure Ordinance.
+LAHORE (Dunya News) - The Lahore High Court (LHC) has announced the reserved decision over the admissibility of petition challenging the Supreme Court's Practice and Procedure Ordinance.

 He informed the court that the Practice and Procedure Ordinance had already been challenged in the Supreme Court and Sindh High Court (SHC).